 Chemical hazard information, SDSs, department chemical inventories, and other safety and environmental information related to chemicals are stored in SUNY Cortland's Chemical Management Database.
 Access to this database is available at: http://colfax/chemmgmt/.
 Employees who handle or use chemicals are expected to know how to use this database.
-Instructions on how to use the Chemical Management Database are provided during annual Hazard Communication training sessions or during informal training sessions.
+Instructions on how to use the Chemical Management Database is provided during annual Chemical Hygiene Plan training or during informal training sessions.